1. Initial investigation and referral

 Your GP should also discuss your needs (including physical, psychological, social and information needs) and recommend sources of reliable information and support.

 If AML is suspected, you will be referred to a specialist for further testing.
 Your GP will provide the specialist with information about your medical history, whether there is a history of cancer in your family, and results of the initial tests.
+Patients with sepsis, bleeding or severe symptoms should be regarded as a medical emergency and be referred immediately to an appropriate emergency facility without necessarily waiting for results of laboratory tests (same day).

 It can be helpful to bring a family member or friend with you to your appointments.